-In short, no. This comes down to several factors, including:
+In short, no. This comes down to several factors:

 – Climate change fears have been rising, with the Climate Change Act now being taken more seriously.
 The act looks to achieve a carbon net zero by 2050, so governments are dedicating more of their attention to achieving this while forgetting about previous goals.

-- The COVID-19 outbreak brought the UK economy to a standstill.
-Covid caused a setback for all the UK's objectives, not just Construction 2025's.
+– The COVID-19 outbreak brought the UK economy (and almost all economies) to a standstill.
+Covid caused a setback for all of the UK’s objectives, not just Construction 2025’s.

 Hope is not all lost!

 Robotics and Artificial Intelligence are predicted to become some of the most dominant tools in construction soon.
-It is unknown whether that will be before 2025, but it will happen.
+It is still unknown whether that is before 2025, but it will happen.
 With the help of these tools, the construction industry will not only be able to meet the goals set in Construction 2025 but may improve way beyond our wildest imaginations.